hyperledger-labs/fabric-token-sdk/docs/services/selector.md

 By leveraging token selectors, developers can ensure they are working with the appropriate tokens for their transactions while maintaining the integrity of the system and preventing fraudulent activities like double-spending.

+We currently support two selector types:
+- `Simple`: It is mostly used for testing.
+- [`Sherdlock`](./selector/sherdlock.md): This is a fast selector that works well in replication settings too.

 The selector service is locate under [`token/services/selector`](./../../token/services/selector).